top of page

 A community-based charity working

-TreeLink was founded during the winter lockdown of 2020/21 by a group of people brought together by their appreciation of the ecological, social and cultural importance of trees.
-TreeLink is registered as charity and despite the constraints of the pandemic got down to work.
+TreeLink was founded during the winter lockdown of 2020/21 by a group of people brought together online by their appreciation of the ecological, social and cultural importance of trees.
+Despite the constraints of the pandemic, they got down to work planning and registering the new charity TreeLink Stirling.

-TreeLink relies entirely on the commitment of its trustees and other volunteers.
-They grow and plant trees, maintain woodland and do all the the 'behind the scenes' work needed to keep TreeLink growing.
+TreeLink is now a thriving charity.
+It still relies entirely on the commitment of its trustees and other volunteers.
+They grow and plant trees, maintain woodland and do all the 'behind the scenes' work needed to keep TreeLink growing.

 Prof Alistair Jump FRSB, Chair